TIBCOSoftware/snappydata/docs/aqp.md

 Reservoir Sampling is an algorithm for sampling elements from a stream of data, where a random sample of elements are returned, which are evenly distributed from the original stream.

 ####Stratified Sampling ####
 This refers to a type of sampling method where the data is divided into separate groups, called strata.
-Then, a simple random sample is drawn from each group.
+A simple random sample is then drawn from each group.

 ###Key Concepts###
 **Data Synopses**: During the pre-processing phase, data synopses (or data structures) are built over the database.
 These data base synopses are used when queries are issued to the system, and approximate results are returned.

 **Strata**:  A specific procedure for biased sampling, where the database is partitioned into different strata, and each stratum is uniformly sampled at different sampling rates.

-**QCS**: Used to generate stratified samples for a QCS, and to select the appropriate samples for a given query.

-**Error Bar**: A key aspect of approximate query processing is estimating the error of the approximation, which is also known as error bars.

 ###QCS (Query Column Set) and Sample selection###
 We term the columns used for grouping and filtering in a query (used in GROUP BY/WHERE/HAVING clauses) as the query column set or query QCS.
 Columns used for stratification during the sampling are termed as sample QCS.
 One can also use functions as sample QCS column.
 For example, hour (pickup_datetime)